beetbox/beets/docs/dev/plugins.rst

 import the `config` object from the `beets` module.
 That is, just put ``from beets import config`` at the top of your plugin and access values from there.

+If your plugin provides configuration values for sensitive data (e.g., passwords, api keys, ...), you should add these to the config so they can be redacted automatically when users dump their config.
+This can be done by calling ``self.config.add_redacted_fields('field1', 'field2', ..., 'fieldN')`` in your plugin.

 Add Path Format Functions and Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^